05 Dec Sport is not just for fans, it is also a business platform.

 In order to make the most of this commercial advantage, sport as a platform can conquer new digital playgrounds.
 Currently in traditional sponsorship, only 19% of advertisers say they can measure their ROI.
-And when it comes to measuring the impact of a campaign, only 37% of the executives questioned by the MKTG agency stated that they have an analysis tool for digital and social networks.
+And just for measuring the impact of a campaign, only 37% of the executives surveyed by MKTG say they have an analysis tool for digital and social media.

 On the other hand, according to a 2018 PWC survey, 56% of sports industry leaders believe that the world's largest sponsors are out of date when it comes to understanding the changing behavior of Millenials towards their sports media consumption.
 The respondents believe that sponsors should focus their strategy on ultra-personalised targeting of fans using the data CDP collected - and thus maximise ROI.
 Brand content is also recommended for their own digital media as well as for rights holders.

 In other words, sports industry leaders recommend that sponsors adopt a similar approach to their own to engage fans - via a digital platform.
 Brands should view sponsorship of sporting events as direct sponsorship of fans.
 This requires a complete rethinking of established mechanisms and processes.